 Or you can use BOTH the husband’s and the wife’s first and last names, if you’d prefer to address both partners equally:

-If a married couple has different last names, you can list either the husband’s or the wife’s name first based on your preference, whomever your closest with, or the alphabet.
-“Mrs.” is traditionally used to indicate the couple’s married status:
+If a married couple has different last names, you can list either name first based on your preference, whomever your closest with, or the alphabet.
+“Mrs.” is traditionally used to indicate married women’s or men’s marital status:

 If one partner has a hyphenated name, list the hyphenated name last.
 Either “Ms.” or “Mrs.” can be used: